DevilMedlar/python-recall-training/rules.md

 - grade Daddy's actual current learner work and repository/workspace state
 - use the established project requirements rather than inventing criteria after submission
 - apply Rule 16 to the applicable graded performance unit
-- preserve historical results in the applicable stage grades file
+- preserve historical results in the applicable persistent current-run grading record under Rules 4 and 19
 - use project performance as mastery and weakness evidence under Rules 12 and 19

 Large projects MAY use meaningful milestones or components as separately established graded units only when that graded-unit structure is established before Daddy begins the work that will be graded under those units.